remyoudompheng/fptest/README.md

   neighbours.
 The edge cases make it hard to find the correct rounding direction.

+- TestTortureAtof32/64: check edge cases for parsing floats.
+  The inputs are decimal representations whch are very close to midpoints between consecutive float32/float64s.
+The iterator gives the expected answer without using strconv functions.

 Exact midpoints (commonly found when using small exponents) are not tested.

 ## References